Table manners in North America: History

-Proper etiquette was a concern of leaders in the society of eighteenth-century America –– Benjamin Franklin's Poor Richard's Almanack, for instance, included comments on proper behavior.
-During the nineteenth century, hundreds of books on etiquette were published in the United States.

 In the home

-Each household have a unique set of rules at the table, but despite cultural differences, there are some essential table manners most families share, including rules against picking one's teeth at the table and chewing with one's mouth open.
-Due to changing lifestyles, table manners are more casual than they were in the 1950s.
-For example, some commentators contend that the common prohibition against placing elbows on the table no longer applies.
 Today, many families eat fast food without silverware and eat meals in front of the television or in the car rather than following past norms of gathering the family at the dining table for a meal.
 Critics claim that these changes have led to fewer opportunities to learn table manners in the home.
 Additionally, advancement of technology in recent years raises issues regarding smartphone use at the dining table.
 Opinions vary regarding whether the use of smartphones at the dining table is acceptable.

 Offenses

-The convention of avoiding putting one's elbows on the table while eating arose from a time when tables were sufficiently rustic and unstable that leaning on them could cause loose planks to disrupt the meal.
-However, as time has changed, it has become more acceptable to put one's elbows on the table, but only between courses, not while eating.

-The main reason to be quiet while eating is for safety.
-According to the National Safety Council, suffocation, especially on foods, was ranked fourth on a list of major causes of death in American homes.

 In most places, it is inappropriate for someone to make disapproving or disrespectful opinion when presented with food.
 Likewise, blowing one's nose at the table is impertinent.
-In addition, slurping food is considered offensive and impolite.